pedrorolo/active_module/README.md

 class MyARObject < ActiveRecord::Base
   attribute :module_field,
             :active_module,
-            possible_modules: [MyModule1, MyModule2, MyClass, MyClass::Module1]
+            possible_modules: [MyModule1, MyModule2, MyClass, MyClass::MyModule1]
 end
 ```
 And this is it!
 Easy!<br>

 ### Assigning and querying module attributes
-Now you can use this attribute in many handy ways:
+Now you can use this attribute in many handy ways!
 <br>
 <br>
 For instance, you may refer to it using module literals: